reliablyhq/documentation/docs/index.md

 <SectionList
     title="Guides"
     categoryName="guides"
-    description="Practical guides show you how to get Reliably running in your favorite CI environment." link="/guides/"
+    description="Practical guides show you how to get Reliably running in your favorite environments." link="/guides/"
     :list="data.guides.links"
 />